tale-toul/OCP4baremetalIPI/Ansible/README.md

 ### Dynamic MAC address assignment

-The MAC addresses for worker nodes are dynamically created using a base and a loop variable in template files hcpd.conf.j2 and install-config.j2.
+The MAC addresses for worker nodes are dynamically generated using a base and a loop variable in template files dhcpd.conf.j2 and install-config.j2.

-The loop.index0 variable takes values from 0 to 16, that must be converted to an hexadecimal character 0 to a, this is done with the [python expression](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting) **'%x' % loop.index0**:
+The loop.index0 variable takes values starting at 0 and is increased by one on each loop iteration, this value must be converted to an hexadecimal character from 0x00 to 0x80, that is from 0 to 128.
+This is done with the [python expression](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting) **'%02x' % loop.index0**.
+The %02x adds two hexadecimal numbers padding with one zero infront if only one digit is provided (0 to f):

+The reason to limit the loop.index0 to 128 is because the max number is 256 (ff) but in case an additional network interface is created for bonding, double the MAC addresses are required.

 ```
 {% for item in worker_names %}
 host worker{{ loop.index0 }} {
-  hardware ethernet {{ worker_chucky_mac_base }}{{ '%x' % loop.index0 }};
+  hardware ethernet {{ worker_chucky_mac_base }}{{ '%02x' % loop.index0 }};
   fixed-address {{ chucky_short_net }}.{{ 30 + loop.index0 }};
   option host-name "worker{{ loop.index0 }}.{{ cluster_name }}.{{ dns_zone }}";
 }